facebookresearch/hydra/website/docs/tutorials/basic/1_simple_cli_app.md

 ---

 This is a simple Hydra application that prints your configuration.
 The `my_app` function is a place holder for your code.
-We will slowly evolve this example to show-case more Hydra features.
+We will slowly evolve this example to showcase more Hydra features.

 The examples in this tutorial are available [here](https://github.com/facebookresearch/hydra/tree/master/examples/tutorial).